fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 # Custom Metrics

-While APM tools can give you a lot of metric information out of the box, its often necessary to complete the pictures using your own custom metrics.
+While APM tools can give you quite a bit of metric information out of the box, it's often necessary to complete the pictures using your own custom metrics.

 Custom metrics are used for insight into both the technical and business sides of the application.